microsoft/FHIR-Analytics-Pipelines/docs/fhir-to-cdm.md

 Table configuration generator takes YAML instructions from user and generates a table configuration folder.
 The schema viewer, described later, helps visualize the schema of the generated tables.

-You can run the following command from the _Configuration-Generator_ folder to generate table configuration.
-You may use the sample yaml files, _resourcesConfig.yml_ and _propertiesGroupConfig.yml_ provided in the project.
-See the [YAML instructions format](yaml-instructions-format) document if you want to write yaml instructions as per your needs.
+First, use `npm install` to install the dependencies.
+Subsequently, you can run the following command from the _Configuration-Generator_ folder to generate table configuration.
+You may use the sample yaml files, [_resourcesConfig.yml_](../Configuration-Generator/resourcesConfig.yml) and [_propertiesGroupConfig.yml_](../Configuration-Generator/propertiesGroupConfig.yml) provided in the project.
+See the [YAML instructions format](yaml-instructions-format.md) document if you want to write yaml instructions as per your needs.

 ```Configuration-Generator> node .\generate_from_yaml.js -r {resource configuration file} -p {properties group file} -o {output folder}```